 Design-Your-Own-Module (DYOM) empowers you in your learning journey by giving you the flexibility in planning your studies without disruption to your existing structured disciplinary studies.
 It is an option for you to pursue interests outside your disciplines, broaden your knowledge, and encourage you to see “learning” as a lifetime endeavour.

-Thsee two modules are currently offered by Office of Student Affairs:
+These four modules are currently offered by the Office of Student Affairs:

 - DMY1401HL ‘P.E.R.K’: Re-Thinking Peer Leadership is designed with the Hall Junior Common Room Committee (JCRC) leader in mind.

 - DMY1401PSP Peer Supporting Peer is tailored for Peer Student Supporters.

 - DMY1401ELC Experiential Learning Cycle is designed to complement the specialist outdoor education network disciplines (OE-Net).

 DMY1401TSG Effective Coaching and Engagement: Principles and Practice